khachapuris/clic/MANUAL.md

 (`3 km`) or just a unit (`mA`).
 3. Quantities support all basic operators
 (NOTE: some operations on quantities are invalid, such as `3m + 4s`)
-4. All SI units are implemented; to see the list, type `/l u`
+4. All SI units are implemented; to see all of them (but not only them), type `list`

 ### Angles